-Dave Collins, a former Missouri State assistant, enters his fourth year as head coach of the Bears' swimming & diving program in 2015-16.
+Dave Collins, a former Missouri State assistant, enters his fifth year as head coach of the Bears' swimming & diving program in 2016-17.

 The Bears' rise to prominence at the national level didn't slow down in 2014-15, with Missouri State making its biggest splash at the NCAA Men's Swimming and Diving Championship by sending a school-record three student-athletes to the meet.
 Paul Le and Uvis Kalnins made their third and second trips to the NCAA's, respectively, while senior Garrett Nevels became the first Missouri State diver in 25 years to qualify to compete at the national level.

 Collins' squad also found just as much success at the conference level.
 Despite a runner-up finish by a mere 20 points at Mid-American Conference Championships on the men's side, the Bears won 11 of the 20 events and broke eight school records in the span of four days.
 The Bears also continued their success on the women's side under Collins' watch.
 Winning nine of 20 events and taking seven of the top 14 spots in the final individual race -- the 200-yard IM -- Missouri State extended its Missouri Valley Conference championship streak to eight, tied for the second longest active streak in NCAA Women's Swimming and Diving with the University of Virginia.